SameerDalal/chessSearchDB/README.md

-Searches a Chess Database using Name, USCF ID, Membership Expiration Date, State, or Rating
+Searches a Chess Database using Name, USCF ID, Membership Expiration Date, State, or Rating.